vertyll/project-a-microservices/README.md

 - Provides APIs for creating, updating, and assigning roles
 - Publishes role-related events to Kafka for other services to consume
 - Reacts to user events to assign default roles automatically
+- Follows hexagonal architecture with domain-driven role management at its core

 #### User Service
 - Manages user profiles and user-related information not needed for authentication